 I am of the belief that even discretion needs 100% justification.
 Hence it would be a good idea to do a temperature load analysis and accomodate the additional stresses if any.
 Software like etabs and staad pro can do a temperature analysis and calculate this additional requirement.
 Civilera has a course on temperature analysis in the etabs tutorials.

 2. Structural Geometric Irregularity

 Though IS 456 in clause 27.1 recommends expansion joint where there is abrupt change in plan, this joint requirement due to plan change is more relevant for making a building perform better in seismic eventualities.
 What I mean is this joint requirement is more relevant for making the building regular than the expansion reason.
-This is more explained in the Video below.
+This is more explained in the Video.